fahad101/trivium-lyrics-analysis/README.md

 Description
 ---

-Trivium is an American heavy metal band originatiing from Orlando, Florida.
+Trivium is an American heavy metal band originating from Orlando, Florida.
 Since their inception in 1999, they have released eight studio albums and one EP.
-This program is a statistical analysis of the lyrical content of trivium's discography using natural language processing and the [Natural Language Toolkit (NLTK)](https://www.nltk.org/).
+This program is a statistical analysis of the lyrical content of Trivium's discography using natural language processing and the [Natural Language Toolkit (NLTK)](https://www.nltk.org/).
+Check out [my article](https://medium.com/@hernanrazo/trivium-lyrics-analysis-using-nltk-53c37a5bd1c8) on Medium for more information and backstory.

 Getting the lyrics
 ---